-Cannabis (marijuana) is one of the most damaging drugs for the link it has to mental health vulnerabilities, with a focus on psychosis and schizophrenia .
-This alongside the consequences of addiction and low acceptance rates of treatment is worrying, as mental health crises continue to rise.
+Cannabis (marijuana) is one of the most damaging drugs for its link to mental health vulnerabilities, with a focus on psychosis and schizophrenia .
+This, alongside the consequences of addiction and low acceptance rates of treatment, is worrying as mental health crises continue to rise.

-Facts and statistics around cannabis (marijuana) consumption and abuse clearly show the widespread problems that are linked to its circulation, increasing the below risks.
+Facts and statistics around cannabis (marijuana) consumption and abuse clearly show the widespread problems linked to its circulation, increasing the below risks.

 Risks of cannabis abuse

-Cannabis abuse, where long-term and consistent exposure is experienced can result in many risks.
-The biggest concern lies on the mental health damages that it can cause, due to adjusting the internal reward system and production of chemicals.
-It’s also found to slow down activity, which can result in impairment including memory problems and instability
+Cannabis abuse, where long-term and consistent exposure is experienced, can result in many risks.
+The biggest concern lies in the mental health damages it can cause due to adjusting the internal reward system and production of chemicals.
+It’s also found to slow down activity, resulting in impairment, including memory problems and instability.

 Physical health risks are also prevalent to excessive cannabis exposure, especially linked to lung functionality and organ health.
 Very similar to tobacco, cannabis is found to increase the risks of cancer and further life-limiting conditions.

-Cannabis exposure is particularly dangerous for those who have pre-existing mental health issues, who are pregnant and who are experiencing ill-health, due to the toxicity of its makeup.
+Cannabis exposure is hazardous for those who have pre-existing mental health issues, who are pregnant and who are experiencing ill-health due to the toxicity of its makeup.
 Risks of psychosis, infertility and reduced quality of life are found for those with cannabis addictions.

 Withdrawing from cannabis

-Physical withdrawal can be achieved through detoxification, psychological recovery will require a multitude of therapy efforts, dual diagnosis treatment will be required for those displaying mental health symptoms, and management and prevention steps will be necessary.
+Physical withdrawal can be achieved through detoxification, psychological recovery will require many therapy efforts, dual diagnosis treatment will be required for those displaying mental health symptoms, and management and prevention steps will be necessary.

 Frequently Asked Questions